Nitr4x/p0wn-box/README.md

 Explanations:

 - We map the port range from 9990 to 9999 to our host (useful for reverse tcp connexion)
-- We mount a share folder to simplify the data exchange between the container and the host
+- We mount a shared folder to simplify the data exchange between the container and the host

 Of course, it is up to you to adjust it to your taste or need.